 Summer is still in full swing, and nothing is more refreshing on a hot day by the pool than some ice cold watermelon!
 In honor of the best summer treat ever, I decided to make some cute DIY watermelon earrings with my Cricut!
 How cute are they?
 If you want to learn how I made DIY watermelon earrings with a Cricut, keep reading and I'll show you how!

 I made these watermelon earrings with my Cricut Maker, but you can also make them with the Explore Air 2, or even the Cricut Joy (you can read more about how to cut earrings with the Cricut Joy in my post here.)
 All three machines come with the standard fine point blade, which is the blade used to cut faux leather.

 The base of the earring is made from white faux leather, and the green rind, the pink watermelon flesh and the black seeds are all made from heat transfer vinyl.
 You can choose any color pink or green you'd like for this project, which makes it extra fun!

-If you want to make these DIY watermelon earrings yourself, my original earring template SVG cut file will be available for free until 8/8/20.
+If you want to make these DIY watermelon earrings yourself, you can grab my original earring template SVG cut file for free!
 You'll find out how to download my free SVG file for this project at the bottom of this post.
-After 8/8/20, this design will be moving to my shop, and I'll put the link to this earring template in my shop here.

 Want to see all of my Cricut earring & jewelry tutorials?
 CLICK HERE